Arltzi/pg26/readme.md

 ###**PG26 T1 Intro To HTML Class Bio Web Page**
 ----------
-< webpage that functions as a small biography of myself along with minor info about all classmates and teachers>
+webpage that functions as a small biography of myself along with minor info about classmates and teachers

 ####**Download/Install**
 ---------